JohnnyfiveAZR/Microsoft-Azure/README.md

 <br />

-<h3 align="left">Create a bunch of additional users and attempt to log into client-1 with one of the users</h3>
+<h3 align="center">Create a bunch of additional users and attempt to log into client-1 with one of the users</h3>
 <br />
 <p>
   Login to DC-1 as Johnny_admin